catalyst-cloud/catalystcloud-docs/source/network/faq.rst

 There are also numerous web sites that provide this information: https://www.google.co.nz/search?q=whats%20my%20ip.

-Security Group setup for SSH access
+Security group setup for SSH access
 ===================================

 Assuming you have already assigned a floating IP address to your instance,